-The Criteria Based Hiring Process will apply to any and all certified positions involving the delivery of instruction and/or support to students, including teacher leaders.
-This process will apply to new hires, promotions and transfers.
+The Criteria Based Hiring Process will apply to any and all certified positions regarding, promotions and transfers.

-All positions to be filled through the Process will be posted internally for a period of ten (10) days.
+All positions to be filled through the Process will be posted internally for a period of seven (7) calendar days or less if mutually agreed to by the Superintendent and Union President.